- Written by Dr.Mehmet Demircioglu

 Who Should Be Careful With PRP?

-Patients with platelet disorders, active scalp infection, uncontrolled medical issues, certain bleeding tendencies, or the use of some blood-thinning medications should be evaluated carefully.
-The doctor should also know about autoimmune conditions, cancer history, previous scalp procedures, and other relevant medical details.
+Patients with platelet disorders, low platelet count, active scalp infection, uncontrolled medical issues, certain bleeding tendencies, or the use of some blood thinning medications should be evaluated carefully.
+The doctor should also be informed of autoimmune conditions, cancer history, prior scalp procedures, and other relevant medical details.

 If somebody with advanced baldness is being told that a few PRP sessions will significantly fix the situation, that patient should be very careful.
 At that point, the issue is not only the biology of PRP.
 The issue is also the transparent communication of the consultation.